jgato/jgato/random_docs/ACM_and_RH_installations.md

 When we install the cluster, the AI will include some configurations and integration points depending on the platform.
 Platforms like Baremetal, VSphere, None.

-For example: when using Baremetal, UserManagedNetorking is False, and you dont need to configure the DNS.
+For example: when using Baremetal, UserManagedNetworking is false, and you dont need to configure the DNS.
 Also, the cluster is installed with the [BMO](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.10/html/scalability_and_performance/managing-bare-metal-hosts) and MachineAPI.
 This integration would allow you, after installation, to manage the infrastructure (managing hosts, scaling up-down, etc).

 In case of deploying clusters with ZTP, you will never manage the cluster infrastructure with BMO and MachineAPI.
 You will scale up-down using your ZTP SiteConfig, which is the only point of truth.
 You will create a new host on your SiteConfig, that will create the BMH object on the Hub cluster, that will be managed by the BMO, the customized ISOS will be created, and finally the Assisted Installer will do its work.